 - If you have an Oracle RAC capable standby environment (Clusterware and storage configured with the database software installed), you can now create a full Oracle RAC enabled standby database using the Dbvisit Standby CSD process

-- Dbvisit Standby are now executed (running) on only one of the RAC nodes
+- Dbvisit Standby is now executed (running) on only one of the RAC nodes

 - Shared Storage is required for the Dbvisit Standby Installation as well as a Virtual IP for the cluster to be used by Dbvisit Standby only